WHAT IS THE CRIME OF ROBBERY IN NEW JERSEY

 Also, the Criminal Defendant will obtain mandatory life imprisonment without parole if the above-mentioned criminal defendant has been convicted of two or more Robberies committed on prior and separate occasions regardless of the dates of conviction under the forgoing Statute or any similar Statute in the United States.
 (Three Strikes Law) Moreover, the New Jersey Supreme Court recently ruled in State v.
 Samuel Ryan, (A-65-20) Decided on February 7, 2022, that defendant's prior juvenile-age conviction counts as a predicate offense under the Three Strikes Law for enhanced sentencing of Life Imprisonment without Parole.

-Robbery Crime Requires Diligent Lawyer
+Robbery Crime Charges Require a Diligent Criminal Defense Lawyer